stkevintan/canoe-blog/README.md

 ![article page](https://raw.githubusercontent.com/stkevintan/hugo-YAMT-theme/master/snapshots/article.png)

-## Usage && Dev
+## How to use or dev

+This theme is writted by `typescript` and `sass` and using `gulp` to control the build progress.
+First, install `hugo` and make sure you have a node environment.
-Because this theme is using a workflow of gulp. you should clone this repo and replace my stuff(such as post,pages,link,etc...) with yours.
+Next, clone this repo and replace my stuff (such as post,pages,link,etc...) with yours.

-This theme is writted by `es6` `sass` and compiled by `gulp`， so, we should install all the dependencies required:
+Then, install the node dependencies with `yarn` or `npm`:

 ```bash
   # install glob globally